-More details have emerged of strained relations at senior levels of the Post Office and allegations that the organisation's chair applied ‘improper pressure’ to his general counsel.
+More details have emerged of strained relations among top executives at the Post Office amid allegations that the organisation's chair applied ‘improper pressure’ to his general counsel.

 Foat was the subject of stinging criticism from former Post Office chair Henry Staunton at the inquiry earlier this week.
-It was heard that Staunton wrote about Foat in an email to the chief executive in December 2023 that ‘I have never had a legal counsel in whose judgement I have so little faith’.
+The inquiry heard that Staunton wrote of Foat in an email to the chief executive in December 2023 that: ‘I have never had a legal counsel in whose judgement I have so little faith’.

 But the review of senior management suggested that the chair subjected his senior lawyer to hostile conversations after he began an internal investigation into misconduct allegations.